Facelift surgery is somewhat unique in that there are really two types of recovery to consider.

-- Social recovery, which is often overlooked.
-Social recovery refers to the time it takes for facelift patients to feel comfortable attending an important social event such as a wedding or class reunion.
+- Social recovery, which is often overlooked, refers to the time it takes for facelift patients to feel comfortable attending an important social event such as a wedding or class reunion.

 Many of our facelift patients are pleasantly surprised that recovery is shorter and involves less discomfort than they anticipated.
 During more than 25 years as a body and facial plastic surgeon in Chicago, I have developed surgical techniques that minimize the trauma to tissue during facelift surgery so that my patients recover more quickly and without much discomfort.
 These surgical techniques also help minimize the bruising that commonly occurs after a facelift.

 Even though the techniques I use can minimize bruising and shorten recovery time, patients should still allow additional time to completely heal if they’re planning to attend a high-profile social event.

 Also, remember that facelift surgery only addresses the lower portion of the face and comprehensive rejuvenation may involve additional procedures such as eyelid surgery or a brow lift.
 You can see the results that you can expect following facelift surgery in our gallery of before-and-after photos.